The 20 Best Laryngeal Cleft Doctors Near Me in Washington, US

 Offers Telehealth

-Kaalan Johnson is a General Surgeon in Seattle, Washington.
+Kaalan Johnson is a General Surgeon practicing medicine in Seattle, Washington.
 Dr. Johnson is rated as a Distinguished provider by MediFind in the treatment of Laryngeal Cleft.
-His top areas of expertise are Laryngeal Cleft, Micrognathia, Swallowing Difficulty, Adenoidectomy, and Osteotomy.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Laryngeal Cleft, Micrognathia, Tracheoesophageal Fistula, Osteotomy, and Adenoidectomy.

 Distinguished in Laryngeal Cleft